top of page

 Application

-This Practice supports reflective engagement, enabling institutions to recognise structural signals, restore coherence and respond with integrity before misalignment escalates into systemic failure.
+The Practice supports reflective engagement, enabling institutions to recognise structural signals, restore coherence and respond with integrity before misalignment compounds into broader operational risk. â€‹

-• Regulated institutions under scrutiny.
+• Regulated institutions under scrutiny or transition.

-• Public-facing organisations managing reputational risk.
+• Public-facing organisations managing emerging reputational risk.

 • Governance bodies navigating misalignment between policy and practice.

+© 2026 Tanya Budhiwant.
 The Practice of Accountability Architecture

 © 2026 Tanya Budhiwant